Last Updated on by

 The rates listed also do not account for penalty rates, which apply if you miss or are late on a payment.
 Penalty rates can be 5% higher or more.

-There is one trick that you can use to get a credit card with no interest, at least for a short period of time.
+There is one trick that you can use to get a credit card with no interest and lower your APR, at least for a short period of time.

 I’m Carrying a Balance.
 How Can I Reduce My APR?